 - Population growth in counties with recreation-based employment has dropped from a rate of nearly 5.1 percent during 2003-07 to only 1.4 percent since 2010.

 - While this represents a dramatic drop in population growth, it still leaves recreation counties growing faster than other types of nonmetro counties.

-- Widespread job losses in rural manufacturing, caused by the recent economic recession, increased global competition, and technological changes, contributed to the nonmetro population downturn since 2006, especially in the eastern parts of the country.
+- Widespread job losses in rural manufacturing caused by the recent economic recession, increased global competition, and technological changes contributed to the nonmetro population downturn since 2010, especially in the eastern parts of the country.

-- Farming-dependent counties, smaller in population and concentrated in the Great Plains and Corn Belt, declined as a whole despite energy-related job growth that occurred in many such counties.
+- Population in farming-dependent counties, which are smaller in population and concentrated in the Great Plains and Corn Belt, declined as a whole despite energy-related job growth that occurred in many such counties.

-- Both types of counties have been particularly affected by an aging population which contributes to slower population growth from natural change.
+- Both types of counties have been particularly affected by an aging population that contributes to slower population growth from natural change.